foundata/ansible-docsmith/README.md

 1. **Reads** your role's `meta/argument_specs.yml` file.
 2. **Parses** role structure and variable definitions.
 3. **Adds or updates variable documentation**
-   * Generate a new readme `README.md` (if not existing) or update the variable description between special markers (preserves custom content)
+   * Generates a new readme `README.md` (if not existing) or updates the variable description between special markers (preserves custom content).
-   * Add or update inline comments in `defaults/main.yml`
+   * Adds or updates inline comment blocks in variable files of your role's entry-points (e.g. `defaults/main.yml`).
-4. **Validates** everything is correct and complete
+4. **Validates** that everything is correct and complete.

 ### Quick Start